We create a thriving environment to nurture the innate multidisciplinary nature of the artist community.

 The Artist Co-op was created by the need for an artistic community in New York City.
-The founder, Rachel Berger, was inspired by the coworking trends for tech and start up industries and realized how they directly benefit the performing artist community.
-As an artist, she defines herself as a slasher. (ie. actress/ producer/blogger as well as a barre employee/babysitter/producing assistant/dog walker/etc) She found that there was no space that supported all of these titles.
-No longer wanting to waste money at coffee shops and dingy rehearsal rooms, she delved into deep thinking, on why she believes a coworking space for performing aritsts must exist:
+The founder, Rachel Berger, was inspired by the coworking trends for tech and start up industries, which have many similarities to the arts community.
+As an artist, she defines herself as a slasher (ie. actress/ producer/blogger as well as a barre employee/babysitter/producing assistant/dog walker/etc).
+She found that there was no space that supported all of these titles.
+No longer wanting to waste money at coffee shops and dingy rehearsal rooms, she delved into deep thinking, on why she believes a coworking space for performing artists must exist:

 Investing in yourself as an artist